 Available as a Free Standing Elective

-This module is designed for students who have completed Japanese 1 or equivalent.
+This module is designed for students who have completed Japanese 1 (or equivalent).
 It develops Japanese language skills - listening, speaking, reading and writing.
 On a more general level, it will enhance students intercultural skills.
 By successfully completing this module, students should be able to conduct simple short conversations about their daily life, leisure time activities, eating and drinking, home environment and public transport.
 They should also be able to give or obtain information on locations of amenities, routines and schedules, and travel arrangements.

 This module aims to develop written, oral and listening skills acquired in Japanese 1.

 Intended Learning Outcomes

 Write short, simple passages about themselves or own activities using Hiragana: 2Use simple phrases and sentences to describe their own immediate surroundings: 1,2Understand familiar words and basic phrases concerning their immediate surroundings when people speak slowly and clearly: 1,2Ask and answer simple questions on very familiar topics: 1,2recognize and act upon cultural differences encountered in everyday situations and demonstrate knowledge of common traditions: 2Read simple sentences written in Hiragana: 2

 20 hours of synchronous and asynchronous class time 100 hours class preparation and revision and private study22 hours revision for and completion of written exam 8 hours preparation for and attendance at spoken interaction exam